 - Raven Symone shouted "Disney Channel rules!" at the end of her acceptance speech at the Nickelodeon Kids' Choice Awards in 2003.
 She looked like the cat that ate the canary.

-- Jimmy Savile, infamous British TV presenter often made bizarre comments of the Did I Just Say That Out Loud? variety.
+- Infamous British TV presenter Jimmy Savile often made bizarre comments of the Did I Just Say That Out Loud? variety.
 His audience was often surprised, shocked or embarrassed by some of his quotes and behaviour, but he got away with it because people didn't take it seriously at the time.
-After his death, when allegations of his sexual behaviour against minors became a scandal a lot of his oddball behaviour has been seen in a new light.
+After his death, when allegations of his sexual behaviour against minors became a scandal, a lot of his oddball behaviour has been seen in a new light.